Overview of server clustering

 @nodedirective for that node.

-Use the parameter name as it is listed in Using the Server Configuration Utility to Modify Server Configuration Parameters.
+Use the parameter name as it is listed in Server parameters.
 Make sure that you include the prefix "

 com.kintana.core.server" in the parameter name.
 For example,